kevin-tofu/fluxfem/_sources/assembly_weakform.rst.txt

 About the ``@`` operator
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Besides regular matrix multiplication, the DSL defines a special case for batched 3D arrays shaped like ``(q, *, dim)``:
+Besides regular matrix multiplication, the expression API defines a special case for batched 3D arrays shaped like ``(q, *, dim)``:

 ``A @ B`` with ``A.ndim==B.ndim==3`` and matching last axis performs a contraction over ``dim``